biobakery/humann/readme.md

 # HUMAnN2: HMP Unified Metabolic Analysis Network 2 #

-HUMAnN is a pipeline for efficiently and accurately determining the presence/absence and abundance of microbial pathways in a community from metagenomic or metatranscriptomic sequencing data (typically millions of short DNA/RNA reads).
+HUMAnN2 is the next generation of HUMAnN (HMP Unified Metabolic Analysis Network).

-HUMAnN2 is the next generation of HUMAnN.
-HUMAnN2 incorporates several new features including an expanded database of microbial genomes (>4x the size of the database included in HUMAnN), a simple user interface (single command driven flow), and bug-specific output files.
+**If you use the HUMAnN2 software, please cite our manuscript: TBD**

-The HUMAnN2 pipeline is a single command driven flow requiring the user to only provide a filtered fastq file to produce gene and pathway summary files ready for analysis.
-The pipeline converts sequence reads into coverage and abundance tables summarizing the gene families and pathways in one or more microbial communities.
+HUMAnN is a pipeline for efficiently and accurately profiling the presence/absence and abundance of microbial pathways in a community from metagenomic or metatranscriptomic sequencing data (typically millions of short DNA/RNA reads).
+This process, referred to as functional profiling, aims to describe the metabolic potential of a microbial community and its members.
+More generally, functional profiling answers the question "What are the microbes in my community-of-interest doing (or capable of doing)?"

 ## Contents ##